-Determine the Sample Size and the Characteristics of the Sample
+Determine Sample Size and Characteristics of the Sample

 In this section of your research proposal, you will describe the sample size and the characteristics of the participants in the sample size.
 Describe how you determined how many people to include in the study and what attributes they have which make them uniquely suitable for the study.

 The last section highlighted in this article is the data collection and analysis procedures.
 In this section you will describe how you propose to collect your data e.g. through a questionnaire survey if you are performing a quantitative analysis or through one-on-one interviews if you are performing a qualitative or mixed methods study.